jcsirot/playbooks/README.md

 		[jenkins]
 		foo key=value…

+NOTE: each playbook is defined for a subset of platforms (e.g. ubuntu);
+and therefore expect the host to be in the platform group.
+This is handled automatically by detecting each host platform and dynamically putting it into that group.

 ### TODO LIST ####

-Add a htaccess generator taking a file listing user:pass records in input.
+For pypiserver: add a htaccess generator taking a file listing user:pass records in input.